 - Lawsuits Against Petersen for Improper Discharge

-2014 – Settlement ($125,000) in Illinois – The resident developed pressure ulcers that ultimately worsened and led to their death.
-The lawsuit accused the nursing home of failing to provide adequate skin care that would prevent the formation of the ulcers.
-Once the ulcers had developed, the plaintiff alleged that there was not an appropriate care and treatment plan for the ulcers, in part because staff was not sufficiently trained.
-According to the lawsuit, the staff did not follow the doctor’s treatment orders with regard to the pressure ulcers and did not provide timely notification to the physician of changes in the resident’s condition.
+Settlement ($125,000) in Illinois – The resident (plaintiff) developed pressure ulcers that ultimately worsened and led to their death.
+The wrongful death lawsuit accused the Peterson Health facility (defendant) of failing to provide adequate skincare that would prevent the formation of the ulcers.
+Once the ulcers had developed, the plaintiff alleged that there was not an appropriate care and treatment plan for the ulcers, in part because the practical nurse was not sufficiently trained.
+According to court documents, the staff did not follow the doctor’s treatment orders with regard to the pressure ulcers and did not provide timely notification to the physician of changes in the resident’s condition.

 Settlement ($50,000) in Illinois – The resident developed pressure ulcers that became infected.
 While the nursing home argued that the resident was the cause of her own injuries since she did not listen to the medical staff, the estate argued that the pressure ulcers resulted from a lack of a plan and adequate care.
 In addition, the lawsuit claimed that the resident was malnourished because she was not properly fed while at the facility.
 As a result, she lost an excessive amount of weight.
 As a result, the resident gradually lost the ability to perform daily activities.

 Settlement ($50,000) in Illinois – a 43-year old man developed pressure ulcers and a subsequent infection which caused his death.
 The family alleged the nursing home lacked a care plan and did not adequately prevent his pressure ulcers from developing.
 Once the ulcers formed, the nursing home allegedly did not properly supervise his care to treat the ulcers.
 The staff needs to notify a physician once a resident develops pressure ulcers and then follow the doctor’s orders and the family claimed that the staff did not do so.